caspercommunityio/blockchain-authenticator-app/README.md

 ![img.png](resources/assets/pwa_pc.png)

-On chrome, you'll have a small desktop icon on the right side of the URL adress.
+On chrome, you'll have a small desktop icon on the right side of the URL address.

 Click on it.
 It will display a popup asking you to install or not the app.